-Soon after, a family friend offered much better wisdom.
-She encouraged him to be patient and spend time observing other children to decide which friendships he really wanted to pursue.
-She helped him view this as an important chance to ponder his options, rather than rushing to find friends quickly.
+My friend gave him better advice.
+To spend time observing classmates to decide which friendships to pursue.
+To see this as a chance to make a wise choice, rather than rushing to find friends quickly.

 Even the word awkward is, well, awkward.

-Tweens need reassurance that feeling anxious or uncomfortable is common for all of us.
+Tweens need reassurance that feeling anxious or uncomfortable is common for peers and adults.